Dungeons & Dragons: Honor Among Thieves: Spin-off television series

 In February 2022, a spin-off television series was announced to be in development.
-A part of a "multi-pronged approach" for television projects, the show is described as the "flagship" and "cornerstone" live-action series, of the multiple projects in development; while the series will "complement" the film side of the franchise.
-Rawson Marshall Thurber is set to serve as creator, writer, executive producer, and showrunner for the series, in addition to directing the pilot episode.
+A part of a "multi-pronged approach" for television projects, the show is described as the "flagship" and "cornerstone" live-action series of the multiple projects in development; while the series is to "complement" the film side of the franchise.
+Drew Crevello was set to serve as executive producer and showrunner for the series, while Rawson Marshall Thurber wrote and was set to direct the pilot episode.
 Various networks and streaming companies bid on distribution rights.
-In January 2023, it was announced that Paramount+ gave the show a straight to series order and will consist of eight episodes, with Entertainment One and Paramount Pictures serving as production companies.
+In January 2023, it was announced that Paramount+ gave the show a straight-to-series order that consists of eight episodes, with Entertainment One (eOne) and Paramount Pictures serving as the production companies.
+However, in May 2024, Paramount+ announced that they were no longer moving forward with the series.
+Deadline reported that the series will now be overseen "by Hasbro's in-house division Hasbro Entertainment following eOne's December 2023 sale to Lionsgate" with a new creative team and "will undergo a creative update before being taken out to other potential buyers".